RNAS Maydown

-Royal Naval Air Station Maydown (RNAS Maydown; or HMS Shrike) is a former Royal Navy Fleet Air Arm airbase located 4.3 mi northeast of Derry, County Londonderry and 11.4 mi west of Limavady, County Londonderry, Northern Ireland.
+Royal Naval Air Station Maydown (RNAS Maydown; or HMS Shrike, later HMS Gannet II) is a former Royal Navy Fleet Air Arm airbase located 4.3 mi northeast of Derry, County Londonderry and 11.4 mi west of Limavady, County Londonderry, Northern Ireland.

+The airfield was transferred from the Royal Air Force on 1 May 1943 and the airbase was commissioned on 1 January 1944 as HMS Shrike.
+On 31 September 1945 it was 'paid off' and was immediately recommissioned as HMS Gannet II and served as a satellite airfield to RNAS Eglinton.

 Units

 A number of units were here at some point: